joshrp/moonlight-docs/Setup-Guide.md

 To disconnect from your PC while streaming on iOS, swipe from the left edge of the screen.
 To disconnect on tvOS, double-tap the Menu button on your Apple TV Remote or press the Xbox/PS button on your gamepad.

 iCade gamepads (old iOS gamepads that fake a Bluetooth keyboard) are not supported by Moonlight.

-**Touchscreen controls**

-Moonlight for Android, iOS, and PC use the touch screen as a way of controlling the mouse cursor.
-Multi-touch devices can emulate more mouse functions than single-touch devices.

-* Swiping across the screen moves the mouse cursor in the direction of the swipe.
-* Tap once with one finger to left-click.
-* Tap and hold in the same place to start a click and drag.
-After a short while, swipe the finger to drag in the direction of the swipe.
-* Hold one finger down and tap a second finger to right-click.
-* Tap with three fingers to open the on-screen keyboard (Android and iOS only).
-* Scroll vertically by dragging with 2 fingers (iOS only for now).

 ## Adding custom programs that are not automatically found
 You can stream any almost any game or app by adding the EXE file to GFE manually (if it's not found by the automatic app scan).
 Open GeForce Experience, click the **Settings (gear) button**, click **SHIELD** on the sidebar, then click the **Add button** on the right.
 Browse to the app or file you want to add and click OK.
 You can rename the app using the **Edit button**.